aspear/openapi-validator/README.md

 ### Platform specific binaries
 It is possible to build platform specific binaries for Linux, MacOS, and Windows that do not depend on having node.js installed.

 To build these, run `npm run pkg` in the root.
-The binaries (lint-openapi-linux, lint-openapi-macos, lint-openapi-windows.exe respectively) are built in the 'bin' directory in the root.
+The binaries (lint-openapi-linux, lint-openapi-macos, lint-openapi-windows.exe respectively) are built in the 'bin' directory in the root.  blah blah blah blah.

 ## Usage
 ### Command line